ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

    > Topology information may also be derived from servers that monitor network state, and from servers that perform provisioning functions.

-##  Core Digital Map Components {#sec-core}
+##  Core SIMAP Components {#sec-core}

-   The following specifications are core for the Digital Map:
+   The following specifications are core for the SIMAP:

    *  IETF network model and network topology model {{?RFC8345}}